yutongwDS/DocumentClassification/README.md

 # DocumentClassification

 ## Introduction
-This project is designed as solution to HeavyWater Machine Learning Problem - a document classification case.
+This project is designed as solution to a document classification use case.
 The problem statement and raw data can be found [here](https://github.com/HeavyWater-Solutions/document-classification-test).
 The final solution is built based on XGBoost classficiation model, and deployed on AWS platform.
-To test out the solution and predict your own document, try our [Document Classifcation website](http://ec2-184-73-60-214.compute-1.amazonaws.com:8888).
+To test out the solution and predict your own document, try our [Document Classifcation website](http://ec2-184-73-60-214.compute-1.amazonaws.com:8888) (website server has been terminated).
 It's open to everyone!

 ## Data Description